KostasSliazas/K7/README.md

 ## About

+Check out the demo: [K7 Image Gallery](https://kostassliazas.github.io/K7/)

 This image gallery includes the following features:
 - **Full-window mode** with buttons that auto-hide when the cursor moves out of the window.
 - **Transparent, clickable background** that disappears on click.
 - **Autoplay support** with optional download buttons for images (can be hidden).
 - Built with **vanilla JavaScript** for lightweight performance (~7.7KB in size).
-- Tested and improved over the years.
+- Tested and improved over the years for stability and ease of use.